 When you buy something on Amazon for the first time, Amazon asks you to set up an account.
 Why?
 Because it makes for a smoother and more personalised experience, as you’ll get recommendations based on your interests.

 This allows Amazon to tap back into what you like and sell to you on an ongoing basis.
-Amazon’s CRM brings you tailored offers and promotions based on your past purchases.
+Amazon’s CRM brings you tailored offers and promotions based on your past purchases – a popular approach to CRM that's also well-utilised by the likes of Apple and Uber.

 2. Personal data collection and storage